-Royal County Down Golf Club
+Royal County Down Golf Club: Quick Facts (2026)

 Framed by the brooding Mourne Mountains, brushed by the winds which roll off the dramatic Dundrum Bay and occupying centre stage on the Murlough Nature Reserve, this Northern Irish masterpiece is far more than a test of golf.
 It’s a story, a walk through living, breathing history, a brushstroke of beauty across the canvas of time.
 The setting elevates what would be an extraordinary links wherever it was set, into unquestionably one of the world’s most naturally beautiful golf courses.

 So while it is an unequivocal fact that Royal County Down was designed by the legendary ‘Old’ Tom Morris of St Andrews in 1889, the hard work was done by Mother Nature.
-The great golf writer, Herbert Warren Wind, described Royal County Down as “the sternest examination in golf I had ever take.”
+The great golf writer, Herbert Warren Wind, described Royal County Down as “the sternest examination in golf I had ever taken.”

 With vast swathes of heather and gorse flanking fairways that tumble beneath towering sand hills.
 And wild, tussock-faced bunkers fiercely guarding small, subtly contoured greens, the test is unrelenting, a beast among the beauty.
 The routing of Royal County Down also elevates the experience, as the links darts back and forth, constantly changing your perspective on your surroundings and meaning you never truly feel you have mastery over the wind direction.